Information-Theoretic Foundations for Machine Learning: Learning from iid Data

-The process of learning involves the reduction of uncertainty about $\theta$ in ways which are relevant for future predictions.
-In the following section, we provide several results which follow as a consequence of the above iid assumption.
-We dedicate the remaining sections to studying 4 concrete problem instances of increasing complexity: $1)$ linear regression, $2)$ logistic regression, $3)$ deep neural networks, $4)$ non-parametric learning.
-We hope that this suite of examples provide the reader with enough intuition and tools to analyze their own problems of interest.
+In this section, we restrict our attention to the analysis of learning from data that is independently and identically distributed (iid) conditioned on $\theta$.
+Formally, we assume that $\{(X_t, Y_{t+1})\}_{t\in \mathbb{Z}_+}$ is iid conditioned on $\theta$.
+This specializes the framework introduced in previous sections, and therefore, our results from those sections hold under this iid assumption.
+In this section, we will derive stronger theoretical results under the iid assumption.
+In particular, we establish results for four specific data generating processes arising from $1)$ linear regression, $2)$ logistic regression, $3)$ finite-width multi-layer perceptrons, $4)$ infinite-width multi-layer perceptrons.
+We hope that this suite of examples provides the reader with enough intuition and tools to analyze their own problems of interest.